London Underground: Railway

 Fifty-five per cent of the system runs on the surface.
 There are 20 mi of sub-surface tunnels and 93 mi of tube tunnels.
 Many of the central London Underground stations on deep-level tube routes are higher than the running lines to assist deceleration when arriving and acceleration when departing.
 Trains generally run on the left-hand track.
 In some places, the tunnels are above each other (for example, the Central line east of St Paul's station); or trains run on the right (for example on the Victoria line between Warren Street and King's Cross St. Pancras, to allow cross-platform interchange with the Northern line at Euston).

 The lines are electrified with a fourth rail DC system: a conductor rail between the rails is energised at -210 V and a rail outside the running rails at +420 V, giving a potential difference of 630 V. On the sections of line shared with mainline trains, such as the District line from East Putney to Wimbledon and Gunnersbury to Richmond, and the Bakerloo line north of Queen's Park, the centre rail is bonded to the running rails.

 The average speed on the Underground is 20.5 mph.
-Outside the tunnels of central London, many lines' trains tend to travel at over 40 mph in the suburban and countryside areas.
+Outside the tunnels of central London, many lines' trains tend to travel at more than 40 mph in the suburban and countryside areas.
 The Metropolitan line can reach speeds of 62 mph.